MicrosoftDocs/power-pages-docs/power-pages-docs/configure/virtual-tables.md

 # Configure virtual tables in Power Pages

-A [virtual table](/power-apps/developer/data-platform/virtual-entities/get-started-ve) is a special type of table that does not have a physical representation in the Microsoft Dataverse but rather represents a query or view of the external data source.
+A [virtual table](/power-apps/developer/data-platform/virtual-entities/get-started-ve) is a special type of table that doesn't have a physical representation in the Microsoft Dataverse but rather represents a query or view of the external data source.
 They enable the integration of external data source by seamlessly representing data as a table without data replication.

 ## Steps to integrate virtual tables in Power Pages

-Using a virtual table in Power Pages is very similar process to creating tables in Data workspace and using Dataverse views and forms to create web page list and form components.
+Using a virtual table in Power Pages follows a similar process to creating tables in Data workspace and using Dataverse views and forms to create web page list and form components.

 1. Create a virtual table in Dataverse